-I have been employed by Fujitsu Services, Post Office Account, formally ICL Pathway Ltd since DATE as an Information Technology (IT) Security Analyst responsible for audit data extractions and IT Security.
+I have been employed by Fujitsu Services, Post Office Account, since 20 January 2004 as an Information Technology (IT) Security Analyst responsible for audit data extractions and IT Security.
 I have working knowledge of the computer system known as Horizon, which is a computerised accounting system used by Post Office Ltd. I am authorised by Fujitsu Services to undertake extractions of audit archived data and to obtain information regarding system transactions recorded on the Horizon system.
+During 2009/2010 the Horizon system was upgraded to Horizon HNGX and the detail contained in this witness statement refers to audited transaction records generated by this upgraded system.